lecy/wells-dubois-protocol/index.md

 ProPublica’s in-depth investigative reporting served as a lightning rod of sorts for machine learning scholars with expertise in algorithmic fairness, catalyzing a flurry of studies on the topic and an important breakthrough.
 The fact that the COMPAS algorithm was generating risk scores that were inconsistent across race was not a bug in their specific machine learning algorithm, but a feature of all machine learning models.
 Chouldechova (2017) and Pleiss et al. (2017) were able to prove that it is mathematically impossible to build machine learning models that perform consistently across subgroups in the data when baseline rates of the outcome differ by subgroup.
 In other words, the issue was not a poorly specified model in inadequate data inputs.
 Rather, it is a fundamental feature of machine learning models when baseline rates of the outcome vary by subgroups within the data.
 These examples of racialized bias are just one example of a larger conversation within the data science and ML ethics community surrounding persistent public value failures surrounding machine learning applications in the public domain (Monroe-White & Marshall, 2019).

-**Harms of Subpopulation Difference Mitigation**: There is no easy fix to the problem of machine learning models that perform differently for each subpopulation within the data.
+**Subpopulation Difference Mitigation**: There is no easy fix to the problem of machine learning models that perform differently for each subpopulation within the data.
 Mathematical proofs have shown that it is impossible to fix the issue using a different model specification or better data.
 Mitigation is less about solving the issue and more about recognizing the issue before you build or deploy your algorithm.

 COMPAS failed because the algorithm designers defined fairness by calibrating risk scores using false positives alone (Angwin, et al., 2016).
 The risk scores produced by the models did in fact accurately predict whether an individual was likely to be re-arrested after release, regardless of race.
 But performance varied wildly on the other criteria–false negatives, whether an individual remained locked up when they were unlikely to commit a future crime.
 The algorithm deemed blacks much riskier than was supported by the data, so risk scores were much higher than they should have been.
 This result in a scenario where if you put inmates into risk categories, within each category white inmates were given lower risk scores and were much more likely to receive parole than Black inmates that had a similar likelihood of recidivism.

 Publications that use machine learning classifiers should examine outcomes across various protected subgroup classes in the data like race and gender to determine whether baseline rates differ by group.
 If so, recognize that it is impossible to build a model that will perform similarly for all subgroups.
 With just two subgroups like data that only includes individuals from White and Black race categories, the models can achieve balanced false positive rates but have disparate rates of false negatives, or achieve balanced false negative rates and have disparate rates of false positives.
 They cannot achieve balance in both (Kleinberg et al., 2016).
 The more subgroups there are present, the harder it is to achieve balance.

 Mitigation starts with awareness or the issues that arise when subgroups have different baseline performances in the data and disclosure of baseline rates, as well as reporting model performance statistics separately for subgroups to quantify the extent of the difference.
 That would meet a minimal requirement of fairness operationalized as transparency.

+## Bad Models

 ------------